corda/corda/docs/source/tutorial.rst

    an issuer should issue the CP (starting out owned by themselves), and then sell it in a separate transaction.

-The function we define creates a ``CommercialPaper.State`` object that mostly just uses the arguments we were given, but it fills out the owner field of the state to be the same public key as the issuing institution.
+The function we define creates a ``CommercialPaper.State`` object that mostly just uses the arguments we were given, but it fills out the owner field of the state to be the same public key as the issuing party.
 If the caller wants to issue CP onto the ledger that's immediately owned by someone else, they'll have to create the state themselves.

 The returned partial transaction has a ``WireCommand`` object as a parameter.
 This is a container for any object that implements the ``Command`` interface, along with a key that is expected to sign this transaction.
-In this case, issuance requires that the issuing institution sign, so we put the key of the institution there.
+In this case, issuance requires that the issuing party sign, so we put the key of the party there.

 The ``PartialTransaction`` constructor we used above takes a variable argument list for convenience.
 You can pass in any ``ContractStateRef`` (input), ``ContractState`` (output) or ``Command`` objects and it'll build up the transaction